jbbjr/CAPi/README.md

 <br/>

 The hypothesis on the recovery and the spillover laps seems to hold true, as the error decreased by a reasonable amount.
 I did try to utilize Random Forest for feature seleciton, and the error didn't really change that much (slight increase).
-I felt that keeping the variables made the most sense because the compute is basically the same.
+Keeping the variables made the most sense because the compute is basically the same.
 I ended up going with the XGBoost and storing it in `CAPi.pkl` so that we can call on it for predictions in the app script.

 ## CAPi and CAPi Equation
+Now that we have the model we can use it in our app. `CAPi.py` is a POC for the app.
+It does all the necessary API calls, transformations, calculations and finally updates your activity with an overall CAP.
+The prediction results are temporarily being sent to BigQuery for safe keeping.
+Before explaining

+**CAPi in Summary**
+- Grab the most recent activity and check edge cases
+- Get the DetailedActivity and transform the Laps object
+- load CAPi.pkl and predict

+### Calculating Climate Adjusted Pace (CAP)

+**Example Output**

 ## Use Case on Run
 ## Limitations and Next Steps